Orange Shelf Edge MPA

 protects Only un-trawled shelf edge in region

-Hake fishery eco-certification that has economic benefits & SUPPORTS food and job security
+maintains Hake fishery eco-certification, SUPPORTing food and job security